TanUkkii007/pdf2speech/README.md

 # Status

-Currently I am testing to convert [O'reilly](http://www.oreilly.com/) books to audio. `example.js` successfully converted "Database Reliability Engineering" book.
-I guess formats of the animal books of O'reilly are generally same so it works for the other books as well.
+Currently I am testing to convert [O'reilly](http://www.oreilly.com/) books to audio. scripts in `example` directory successfully converted some O'reilly books.
+I guess formats of the animal books of O'reilly are generally same so it generally works for the other books as well.

 # Requirements